florian-lefebvre/vue-simple-dnd/README.md

 ## Acknowledgments

-This library was developed while working at [Saturday Quiz Time](https://www.saturdayquiztime.com.au/).
+This library was developed while working on [Saturday Quiz Time](https://www.saturdayquiztime.com.au/).
 Huge thanks to William for letting me open-source it ❤️.